-• For utility objects that will be relocated outside the Control Zone, in compliance with Objective 1 (see 900.03), mark the relocated distance in the Reloc.
-Dist column.

-- For utility objects that will be corrected with the use of an alternative measure, in compliance with Objective 2 (see 900.03), mark the Alternate Measure column. - If mitigation is the alternative measure chosen, justification for the use of mitigation and a plan showing proposed mitigation are required for WSDOT review and approval. - For individual utility Location I Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure, and for which a variance will be requested, mark the LOC I VAR. column.
-Note: Only in extreme cases will a variance be considered. - To be considered for a variance, the utility must submit to WSDOT a request for a variance together with the required justification (see 120.14).
+- For utility objects that will be relocated outside the Control Zone, (see 900.03), mark the relocated distance in the Reloc.
+Dist column. - For utility objects that will be corrected with the use of an alternative measure, mark the Alternate Measure column. - If mitigation is the alternative measure chosen, justification for the use of mitigation and a plan showing proposed mitigation are required for WSDOT review and approval. - For individual utility Location I Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure, and for which a variance will be requested, mark the LOC I VAR. column. - To be considered for a variance, the utility must submit to WSDOT a request for a variance together with the required justification (see 120.14).

-For individual utility Location II Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure and for which a reclassification will be requested, mark the LOC II Reclass. column.
-Note: A reclassification will be considered only in cases where conditions such as right of way width, terrain, or other features make it impracticable to comply with Objective 1 or 2 (see 900.03).
+For individual utility Location II Objects that cannot be relocated outside the Control Zone or corrected with the use of an alternative measure and for which a variance will be requested, mark the "LOC II Variance" column.